 Topicycline Side Effects

-Note: This page contains side effects data for the generic drug tetracycline topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Topicycline.
+Note: This document contains side effect information about tetracycline topical.
+Some of the dosage forms listed on this page may not apply to the brand name Topicycline.

 For the Consumer

-As well as its needed effects, tetracycline topical (the active ingredient contained in Topicycline) may cause unwanted side effects that require medical attention.
+Along with its needed effects, tetracycline topical (the active ingredient contained in Topicycline) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Pain, redness, swelling, or other sign of irritation not present before use of this medicine